How to use the sport & PE premium in Stivichall, West Midlands

 - delivering staff appropriate training, professional development (CPD) and mentoring to assist them teach PE and sport more impactfully to all Stivichall pupils, and embed physical activity across your Stivichall school

-- taking on qualified sports coaches and PE specialists to work with teachers to extend or enhance current opportunities offered to Stivichall pupils
+- taking on qualified sports coaches and PE specialists to support and work with teachers to extend or enhance current opportunities offered to Stivichall pupils

 Broader and wider Stivichall experience of a range of sports and activities provided to all Stivichall pupils, for instance in:

-- making an introduction to a new range of sports and physical activities (such as dance, yoga or fitness sessions) to encourage more Stivichall pupils to take up physical activities and sport
+- making an introduction to a new range of sports and physical activities (such as dance, yoga or fitness lessons) to encourage more Stivichall pupils to take up physical activities and sport

 - partnering with other primary schools to run sports and physical activities and clubs